cheshrkat/buttondivtutorial/readme.md

 Style:

-* The DIV must look the same as the BUTTON in all states; including resting state, focus, hover, active, clicked and disabled
+* The DIV must look the same as the BUTTON in all states; including resting state, focus, hover, active, clicked and disabled.
+Note you should copy and paste the exact colour codes, gradients, etc to ensure tests pass.
 * In addition to the visual treatment, the layout of the DIV be the same as well - it should only be as wide as the text requires

 Additional requirements when disabled: